Skip to content

 Material needed:

-• [Optional] Half-height M4 nuts, full-height M4 nuts and M4 spanner
+• Half-height M4 nuts, full-height M4 nuts and M4 spanner (included); or

 Note

-Please see Tenting, tilting and custom mounting accessories for a visual guide.
+Please see Tenting, tilting and custom mounting accessories for a visual guide to the included accessories.

 Adjusting the tenting angle: